Treatment for depression

 Different anxiety disorders may be diagnosed depending on which of these symptoms prevail.
 This includes:

-There is a variety of causes of anxiety; all have different treatments.
+There is a variety of causes of anxiety, all of which have different treatments.
 An individual’s personality, behavior, or style of thinking can cause them to be more susceptible to anxiety.
-Research has proven it also can be hereditary.
-A biochemical factor such as a chemical imbalance in the brain also has been proven to cause anxiety.
+Research has proven it can also be hereditary.
+A biochemical factor such as a chemical imbalance in the brain has also been proven to cause anxiety.

 It is estimated that approximately one in five people will experience clinical depression at least once in their lifetime.
 Although feeling sad and down sometimes is natural, especially after experiencing loss, these slight effects can be managed with gradual lifestyle adjustments.
 Clinical depression is a stable and intensely emotional, physical, and cognitive state significantly affecting day-to-day life.